pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 With these values in place, you're ready to start writing the program.

+{{% notes %}}
+App Platform also supports GitLab and other Git-based repositories as well.
+See the [App Specification docs](https://docs.digitalocean.com/products/app-platform/references/app-specification-reference/) for details.
+{{% /notes %}}

 ## Writing the program

 In your IDE of choice, open {{% langfile %}} and replace the sample code with the following lines to import the Pulumi and DigitalOcean SDKs and the configuration values you just set, and add a line to specify the [DigitalOcean region](https://docs.digitalocean.com/products/platform/availability-matrix/) to deploy into: